Last updated: ET

 Small bags and purses have been stolen from hotel and hostel lobbies, crowded tourist locations, the subway and taxis, as well as from the backs of chairs at bars, restaurants and cafés popular with foreigners.

-- Do not show signs of affluence or carry large sums of money
+- Don’t carry large sums of money

 - Leave your valuables, passport and other travel documents locked in your hotel safe and carry a photocopy of your passport’s identification page at all times

 The number of armed assaults has increased significantly since the beginning of 2019.
 Tourists have been attacked, even during the daytime.
 Be particularly careful: